-I’ve spent nearly a decade teaching abroad in a variety of classrooms.
+I’ve spent over a decade teaching abroad in a variety of classrooms.
 My Costa Rican classroom overlooked a dance studio.
 In France, I worked as an English teacher in a summer camp which meant that I was usually wearing a ridiculous costume while I taught grammar or vocabulary.
 While living in Spain, I worked at an exclusive American school where my tiny, three-year-old students wore preppy uniforms.

 Despite the differences in classrooms, one thing was always the same.
 When teaching abroad, I felt that my students taught me just as much as I was teaching them.

 Here are 6 lessons that you’ll learn once you begin teaching abroad

 In Spain, I taught at an English immersion American school.
 I must admit, when I signed up to teach abroad, I never expected to teach three-year-olds how to speak English.

 For the first six months or so, my students babbled at me in barely developed Spanish or stared at me blankly.
 After months of repetitive songs, games, daily routines, book reading, and puppet shows, one day the switch flipped and these tiny humans started speaking English!

 Like a caterpillar changing into a butterfly, learning English takes time.
 Learning to accept this kind of patience takes time, but the rewards make the hours well-spent.